ExactTargetDev/ui-candidate-test/README.md

 + Yes, you MUST include IE, but only 8 and higher.

 ## First task to be completed
++ In the root of the project, create a meta.txt file.
-+ Create a meta.txt file that includes the following information:
-+ Start Time: [timestamp]
++ In that file, include the following on a single line: Start Time: [timestamp]
-+ This should be your first commit.
++ Commit this file.
++ The 2 hour timer begins after you save and commit your meta.txt file with timestamp.

 ### Bonus points by adding the following to meta.txt file
 + TotalTime: HHmm